-Starting a subscription box company can be a great way to dip your toes into the waters of entrepreneurship.
+Starting a subscription box company can be a great way to dip your toes into entrepreneurship.
 With relatively low startup costs and a sales model that has generated significant excitement in the market, there’s a lot of potential for profit.
-In fact, the industry has exploded in the last few years, growing from just $57 million in 2011 to $2.9 billion in 2016.
+The industry has exploded in the last few years, from just $57 million in 2011 to $2.9 billion in 2016.

 However, not all subscription boxes are bound for success.
-In some cases, even the biggest names have seen some bumps in the road.
+Even the most prominent names have sometimes seen some bumps in the road.
 Birchbox, for example, has had numerous struggles with debt and many rounds of layoffs, despite consistently positive press.
-To guarantee your own success, you will need a plan that exceeds expectations.
+To guarantee your success, you will need a plan that exceeds expectations.
 Here’s how to make it big with your subscription box business.

 Start With a Killer Strategy and a Winning Product

 Subscription boxes come in all shapes and sizes, from meal prep kits to cat toys.
 This is both a good thing and a bad thing.
-Cleary, the market can sustain subscription boxes of just about anything, but there are already a significant number of players in the game.
-As such, it’s important to be strategic in determining what you’re going to sell and who you’re going to target.
+Clearly, the market can sustain subscription boxes of just about anything, but many players are already in the game.
+As such, it’s essential to be strategic in determining what you sell and who you will target.

 Entrepreneurs have varying opinions on this subject.
-Some believe that mass-market appeal is the best path forward since this will increase your potential audience, while others prefer a niche approach with a smaller but more dedicated following.
+Some believe the mass-market appeal is the best path forward since this will increase your potential audience.
+In contrast, others prefer a niche approach with a smaller but more dedicated following.
 Both methods have proven successful, but it’s best to pick one and stick to it.
-Picking a strategy will guide the rest of your business plan from marketing to how you prepare for your launch, so be sure to fully understanding who you’re pitching to and why.
+Choosing a strategy will guide the rest of your business plan, from marketing to how you prepare for your launch, so be sure to understand who you’re pitching to and why fully.

-Consider also the other products making a splash in the subscription industry before committing to a particular concept.
-While it’s possible for multiple boxes to exist in the same space – for example, Plated, Hello Chef, and Blue Apron all manage to coexist relatively peacefully and profitably in the meal preparation arena – you don’t want to attempt to play catch-up in a market with plenty of existing players.
-Your best bet is an in-demand product with a largely-untapped market to maximize your available opportunity or to take a niche approach to a current product.
-While Purple Carrot, for example, may not be as big as Plated, but its vegan options serve a market the bigger players do not.
+Consider the other products making a splash in the subscription industry before committing to a particular concept.
+While multiple boxes can exist in the same space – for example, Plated, Hello Chef, and Blue Apron all manage to coexist peacefully and profitably in the meal preparation arena – you don’t want to attempt to play catch-up in a market with plenty of existing players.
+Your best bet is an in-demand product with a largely-untapped market to maximize your available opportunity or to take a niche approach to current development.
+While Purple Carrot, for example, may not be as big as Plated, its vegan options serve a market the more prominent players do not.

 In choosing a concept, you also need to know what you’re selling and for how much.
 If you’re making it yourself, be sure to secure the rights.
-It’s important to focus on things your customers will want that are still in your budget, so make time for research and market tests before committing.
+It’s essential to focus on things your customers will want that are still in your budget, so make time for research and market tests before committing.
 Pricing for your subscription box will depend on your products, but don’t forget about overhead – everything from storage space to shipping should be factored in.
-Bear in mind that cheaper subscription boxes tend to do better, at least initially, but don’t sacrifice quality simply for the sake of getting cost down.
+Remember that cheaper subscription boxes tend to do better initially, but don’t sacrifice quality to get costs down.

 Subscription boxes also tend to include more than one item per box.
-So one way to keep costs down would be to include items of varying value.
-High-quality products that are in high demand will cost more but you might be able to find good quality items that are in low demand which cost less.
-A lot of companies can’t figure out how to get rid of dead stock and are happy to part with items for cheap.
-Search local businesses in your area or online that offer huge discounts for inventory they can’t get rid of.
+So one way to keep costs down would be to have items of varying value.
+High-quality products in high demand will cost more, but you might find good quality items in the low market and cost less.
+Many companies can’t figure out how to get rid of dead stock and are happy to part with items for cheap.
+Search local businesses in your area or online that offer enormous discounts for inventory they can’t get rid of.

 Focus on a Great Website and e-Commerce Tools

-Selling online is obviously a very different ballgame than selling in a physical shop.
-Selling items in a brick and mortar store is a much easier sell.
-Customers can touch and feel the item before they buy, if they’re shopping for clothes they can try them on, if they want makeup they can sample products; you get the point.
+Selling online is a very different ballgame than a physical shop.
+Selling items in a brick-and-mortar store is a much easier sell.
+Customers can touch and feel the item before they buy; if they’re shopping for clothes, they can try them on; if they want makeup, they can sample products; you get the point.
 When selling online, you have to communicate all of the benefits customers can expect in a relatively limited way.
-If you can’t convince a customer to buy within their first few moments of browsing, you may not be able to convince them to buy at all.
-You’ll want to make sure that your website accurately represents your product while also hyping it up.
-Take enough pictures so that customers aren’t left wondering, and definitely include reviews of the products if you can.
+If you can’t convince a customer to buy within their first few moments of browsing, you may not be able to persuade them to buy.
+You’ll want to ensure that your website accurately represents your product while also hyping it up.
+Take enough pictures so customers aren’t left wondering, and include reviews of the consequences if you can.

 In addition to a website that resonates, you need to make purchasing easy.
 28% of online shoppers admit to abandoning a purchase because the checkout process is too complicated, so do everything you can to keep customers committed.
 Do your due diligence on e-commerce platforms like Shopify, Magento, and Big Commerce, and be sure to choose the best one for your purposes, not just the cheapest.